Desexing your companion animals saves lives

 What about small animals (rabbits, guinea pigs, rats, mice) – can they be desexed?

 SPCA supports the pre-pubertal desexing of all companion animals, and recommends that rats, mice, rabbits and guinea pigs be desexed as early as possible in accordance with veterinary advice.

 Not all veterinarians will offer desexing services for rabbits and small rodents.
 Ask your veterinarian, your local SPCA, or rabbit/rodent society/interest group for recommendations for a veterinarian who does offer desexing for rabbits/rodents and is experienced and familiar with anaesthetising and desexing these small animals.

 Fun fact!
-Male rabbits can still be fertile for three weeks post-desexing, so bear this in mind when considering housing arrangements during this time.
+Male rabbits can still be fertile for up to six weeks post-desexing, so bear this in mind when considering housing arrangements during this time.